 Call for Proposals

-Presentation and poster proposals are now being accepted for the 2019 Community Engagement Conference at The Ohio State University on January 23-24, 2019.
+The deadline to submit presentation and poster proposals for the 2019 Community Engagement Conference at The Ohio State University was Oct.
+3, 2018.

 As a Carnegie community-engaged institution, Ohio State fulfills its land-grant mission through an extensive portfolio of meaningful partnerships in teaching, research and service across the university.
 Building on the success of the inaugural Community Engagement Conference in 2018, this year's conference will bring together community engagement practitioners (faculty, staff, students and community partners) to focus on professional development and networking, while exploring new potential engagement partnerships.